lc00/wiki-experiment/Learning-Agile.md

 Rather than treat estimates like commitments you can nail people to, treat them facts that have yet to be uncovered.
 In the future, everything will have taken a certain real amount of time- we're trying to get to that truth faster.
 Don't motivate people with deadlines, or "ratify" estimates, or hold people accountable.
 It's a team thing.
 Figuring out who will do what is done throughout the sprint.

+Iterative processes make progress through successive refinement.
+Incremental processes are where something is built and delivered in pieces.
+Scrum is both.

+Don't have an "A team" that writes features and a "B team" that does maintenance and fixes bugs, or allow senior members to dump boring work on junior members.
+The person who creates bugs is best equipped to fix it, and the extra documentation and communication required to hand it off is waste.

+A cruise ship is slow to turn, a team of speedboats is fast to turn but takes more communication and coordination.
+A team of firefighters pointing a hose at flames looks easy, but it takes practice and coordination to move as one unit.

+Gantt charts give people a false sense of security with anticipating dependencies.
+The estimates and timing are always going to be off (especially since the person giving the estimate was likely overoptimistic and not corrected by anyone).
+Deal with project dependencies as they come up.
+Team members are more likely to be acutely aware of dependency problems because they're finding out about them scrum to scrum and identifying them while working on the project, not crystal-ball reading ahead of time.

+By deferring planning until the last responsible moment, you're getting the same benefit as doing it up front but with more information.

+### Why it's so hard for requirements to get through the chain of command correctly

+* The PM scopes out the work with a document
+* Managers sign off on the scope
+* An analyst review the scope then talk to users and other stakeholders to understand their jobs
+* The analyst comes up with use cases and functional requirements
+* Programmers estimate the work
+* The PM takes the requirements and estimates and builds a schedule, and reviews it with stakeholders and managers

 ### Collective Commitments

 Our plans don't commit us, our commitments commit us.
 You can't make a commitment on behalf of someone else.
 Is someone assigned to a project and doing what they're told (chicken) or truly committed (pig)?
 Pigs care more about the success of the project than they care about anything else in their professional life- and sometimes that means blurring roles or using technologies you don't personally like.
 Chickens matter (eg. a user giving their opinion), but their professional success isn't tied to the success of the project.
 If someone (like the SM) "owns" the plan or there's a "single wringable neck", it encourages everyone else to be a chicken.
+The team committing to deliver the software means that you are taking accountability for delivering something even if you didn't personally work on it.

+Elevating goals motivates people to want to commit.
+Digging a ditch isn't motivating; digging a ditch to protect your town from an imminent invasion is.
+Get people motivated by the impact of the software they write.

 ### Mechanics